Respiratory Syncytial Virus (RSV)

 Prevention

-The best way to prevent any respiratory infection is to avoid close contact with sick individuals, proper hand hygiene, and avoid touching your face (especially mouth, nose, and eyes).
-The best way a sick individual can prevent further spread is to stay home from school or work, cover their nose and mouth when sneezing and coughing, proper hand hygiene, and avoid kissing your children while sick.
+The best ways a sick person can prevent further spread are to stay home from school or work, cover their nose and mouth when sneezing and coughing, wear a facial mask, wash their hands frequently, and avoid other close contact, such as kissing their children while sick.

 Additional Resources